iterative/dvc.org/content/docs/use-cases/data-registries.md

   centralized in a single location (with the ability to create distributed copies on other remotes).
 This simplifies data management and optimizes space requirements.
-- Data as code: leverage Git workflow such as commits, branching, pull requests, reviews, and even CI/CD for your data and models lifecycle.
-Think Git for cloud storage, but without ad-hoc conventions.
+- Treat data as code: leverage Git workflow such as commits, branching, pull requests, reviews, and even CI/CD for your data and models lifecycle.
+Think Git for cloud storage.
 - Security: registries can be setup to have read-only remote storage (e.g. an HTTP location).
 Git versioning of
   [DVC metafiles](/doc/user-guide/dvc-files-and-directories) allows us to audit